jm31-art/D3RIV-LVST-DIG1T/README.md

 # deriv-last-digit

 Small Node.js utility that connects to Deriv's public WebSocket API and emits the "last digit" of the latest tick for each volatility index every 15 seconds.
+Now includes automatic trading functionality for "Digit Matches" contracts in demo mode.

 Important notes
 - This tool only fetches market tick values and extracts the last digit of the numeric quote.
 It does not provide predictions or trading strategies.
+- **Automatic trading is enabled in demo mode only** when a `DEMO_TOKEN` is provided and authorization succeeds.
 - Use responsibly.
 Respect Deriv's terms of service, rate limits, and rules about automated access.
+- **Never use real account tokens** with this tool.

 Quick start